Documents to help prepare you to migrate your Atlassian server products.

 Jira Cloud Migration Assistant doesn’t migrate Jira Service Management (formerly, Jira Service Desk) customers.
 Use Jira site import to migrate all Jira Service Management data.

 If you can't use the Jira Cloud Migration Assistant to migrate all data, consider using it to migrate users only.
 For example, you can migrate all your Jira users with the migration assistant first and then import your projects through Jira Site import later.
+Learn how to use the Jira Cloud Migration Assistant.

 Migrate Jira users with Jira Cloud site import